-Volunteering with GVI can help make a difference in communities around the world, while giving you the chance to go on a digital detox.
+Volunteering abroad means contributing towards positive impact in communities around the world, and getting the chance to go on a digital detox.
 Here’s why you should think about disconnecting.

 On top of that, living somewhere with no internet connection can give you a fresh perspective on technology.

-Going on a digital detox can give you a chance to step back from social media and examine the role it plays in your life.
+Going on a digital detox can give you a chance to step back from social media, examine the role it plays in your life, and figure out how you want to use it in the future.

 What is a digital detox?

-The idea of digital detox is largely linked to the growing understanding that social media and having a digital life can have a profound impact on our mental health.
+The idea of a digital detox is largely linked to the growing understanding that social media – and maintaining a digital life – can have a profound impact on our mental health.

 The pros and cons of social media